The Shafarevich conjecture revisited: Finiteness of pointed families of polarized varieties: Introduction

-We prove the following version of the Shafarevich conjecture in which we, roughly speaking, prove the finiteness of families over a given variety with a \emph{large enough} fixed set of fibres.
+We prove the following version of the Shafarevich conjecture which establishes the finiteness of families over a given variety with a \emph{large enough} fixed set of fibres.
 To state our result, for $C$ a smooth quasi-projective connected curve, we let $\overline{C}$ be its smooth projective model and $g(\overline{C})$ its genus.

-\begin{theorem}[Weak-Pointed Shafarevich Conjecture] Let $k$ be an algebraically closed field of characteristic zero, let $h\in \QQ[t]$, let $U$ be a variety over $k$, and let $U\to \mathcal{M}_{h}\otimes_{\QQ} k$ be a quasi-finite morphism.
+\begin{theorem}[Weak-Pointed Shafarevich Conjecture] Let $k$ be an algebraically closed field of characteristic zero, let $h\in \QQ[t]$, let $U$ be a quasi-projective variety over $k$, and let $U\to \mathcal{M}_{h}\otimes_{\QQ} k$ be a quasi-finite morphism.
 Then $U$ has the following finiteness property: